REACH Program

 INCENTIVES

-We will be offering a variety of different REACH workshops throughout the Fall 2025 semester.
+We will be offering a variety of different REACH workshops throughout the Spring 2026 semester.
 Attending these trainings will teach you the skills to confidently and effectively work with students in crisis and refer them to the appropriate support.
 As part of our thank you for supporting student wellbeing, we are offering an incentive program to participants.
-We know many GW faculty/staff have attended REACH sessions in the past, so we made an effort to create innovative sessions for this semester.
-We will still be repeating a few sessions, so if you've attended one of those in the past and you want that to count towards the incentive program, email wellbeinggwu [dot] edu.

 Start here!
 These sessions will provide an overview of key GW offices, services, and resources available to students, faculty, and staff.